Let’s be real: life is never perfect.

 With all the free time on my hands, I’ve been thinking a lot about my personal aspirations.
 It’s funny how quickly life can get away from you when you aren’t paying close attention.
 Considering the current predicament, being stuck inside and removing all foreseeable plans from the calendar has really narrowed my focus and eliminated some of the distractions I’ve *unconsciously* relied upon to justify a year’s worth of procrastination regarding specific goals I had set for myself.
 Maybe you’re feeling the same way.

 It all comes back to your “WHY”.
 Why were you setting goals for yourself in the first place?
 I’ll be the first to admit… somewhere along the way, I had lost my “why”.
 Between all of the mundane tasks of life – corporate job, moving, wedding planning, etc. – I had set aside the personal goals I had sworn up and down I would complete in 2019/2020.
 My “why” had been a blurry mirage on the endless landscape that was my present.
-Recently, while getting ready for a long day at the home office, I burst into tears while brushing my teeth.
+Recently, while getting ready for a long day at the home office, I was overcome with the question while brushing my teeth.
 It took looking into a mirror and asking out loud, “what is it that you actually want?” to wake up and smell the roses.
 The truth?
 I didn’t have a clear answer anymore.

 A wise mentor once told me, “build the well before you need the water.”